A1steaksa/A100/README.md

 ### LOAD \<A\>

-Loads the value of the memory address currently in register MH and stores it into register A.
+Loads the value of the memory address currently in register MH and stores it. into register A.

 For example: